About the Conference

 since the last UC Student Conference are eligible to prepare a proposal for

 submission to the UC Student Conference.
 All presentations must represent work, the majority of which, was undertaken during the student’s Unity College career.

 An appropriate presentation will report, perform, present, or represent the

 outcome of substantial work which was undertaken by a student or group of Unity

-directly associated with Unity College curriculum.
+directly associated with the Unity College curriculum.

 - Faculty Sponsor Requirement: Each presentation must be sponsored by one

 Unity College faculty sponsor; non-sponsored proposals will not be accepted.
 If

 students wish to present scholarly work that has been conducted during an